 Amesbury is a medium-sized city located in the state of Massachusetts.
-With a population of 17,414 people and four constituent neighborhoods, Amesbury is the 117th largest community in Massachusetts.
-Much of the housing stock in Amesbury was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 17,569 people and four constituent neighborhoods, Amesbury is the 117th largest community in Massachusetts.

 Housing costs in Amesbury are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Amesbury is a decidedly white-collar city, with fully 85.96% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some cities, Amesbury isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Amesbury are a mix of both white- and blue-collar jobs.
 Overall, Amesbury is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Amesbury who work in management occupations (13.54%), office and administrative support (11.96%), and sales jobs (11.62%).
+There are especially a lot of people living in Amesbury who work in management occupations (12.67%), office and administrative support (11.81%), and teaching (9.81%).

 Also of interest is that Amesbury has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Amesbury in 2010 was $40,686, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $162,744 for a family of four.
-However, Amesbury contains both very wealthy and poor people as well.
+The per capita income in Amesbury in 2010 was $38,491, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $153,964 for a family of four.

 The people who call Amesbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Amesbury residents report their race to be White, followed by Asian.
-Important ancestries of people in Amesbury include English, Italian, French , and German.
+Important ancestries of people in Amesbury include Irish, English, Italian, French, and German.

 The most common language spoken in Amesbury is English.
-Other important languages spoken here include Chinese and French.
+Other important languages spoken here include Spanish and French.